koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 I remember watching videos and videos to prepare, but I realised too late that I made some basic mistakes.
 Here is some learning so far:

-- I should have done more playtests or gathered more information
+- I should have done more playtests or gathered more information.
-- The orthogonal camera was a risky bet: not everybody liked it
+- The orthogonal camera was a risky bet: not everybody liked it.
-- The game is slow, and it might take 15 minutes to complete it
+- The game is slow, and it might take 15 minutes to complete it.
-- I made a bunch of typos and grammar mistakes
+- I made a bunch of typos and grammar mistakes.

 The first playtests were done by my friends, and they were honest, but most of the time **I could not sit behind them and observe** the behavior.
 I only did 1